Having an Instant Pot in your kitchen is a definite game-changer.

 - Wash the inside and outside of the lid with warm soapy water

 - Finally, use a damp cloth to wipe any remaining dirt on the inside or outside of the cooker

 Below are the steps to follow in cleaning your Instant Pot thoroughly.

 1. Clean the Base and the Rim

-The base, also known as the housing unit, is the outside covering of the Instant Pot.
+The cooker base, also known as the housing unit, is the Instant Pot’s outside covering or exterior pot.
 This part isn’t dishwasher safe.

 The base holds the microprocessor and the cooking heating element inside.
 Therefore, you’ll need to unplug it for your safety and that of the appliance.

 Once it’s unplugged, remove the inner cooking pot and put it aside.
-Using a damp microfiber cloth and a cleaning solution, wipe the inside and outside of the housing unit.
-Don’t use a dripping wet cloth; too much water may damage the inside of the pot if the appliance is plugged in while still wet.
+Wipe the inside and outside of the housing unit using a damp microfiber cleaning cloth and a cleaning solution.
+Don’t use a dripping wet cloth; too much water may damage the inside of the pot if the appliance is plugged in a while still wet.

 When done, wipe the inside of the housing unit and the rim with a dry cloth.
 This will keep the unit dry and the rim rust-free.